 “There’s been another incident, the third this week alone,” Laura Valentine was telling her boss.
 “This time a six-year-old boy in one of the Urban Population Concentrates,” she added.

 “I know.”
 Doctor Jack Meakins answered.
 “It came through on my private net-sphere link.”

 Although Laura had her own access to the net-sphere, it was nowhere near the level available to her boss.
 The internet as it was formally known was no longer anything like the free and unregulated limitless source of information of its heyday.
 The near breakdown of society had crippled much of the infrastructure that had made the internet possible, and when recovery and resources allowed, the authorities had decreed that the worst excesses of the internet should never be repeated.
 What emerged was layer upon layer of bio-encrypted information channels, available on a strictly need to know or afford basis.

 Oh sure there was still the general officially sanctioned encyclopaedia of information available but long gone was the pornography, conspiracy theories, and generally useless glut of information.
 Only a select few of either very rich or very powerful people had a carte-blanche level of access.
-There were of course the deeper levels of access that was the world of the illegal hackers.
-This was realm of what persisted as the Dark Web.
+There were, of course, the deeper levels of access that was the world of the illegal hackers.
+This was the realm of what persisted as the Dark Web.
 Most were vaguely aware of its existence but like so much of the present time, what was suspected was never officially acknowledged.
-Much the same could be said of the ever increasing insect problem presently being discussed by Laura and her boss.
+Much the same could be said of the ever-increasing insect problem presently being discussed by Laura and her boss.

 “It’s something we’ve never seen before Laura, not just the aggressiveness but the fundamental changes going on right across every species of insects.
 And it’s spreading beyond them too?”
 Jack was telling her.